The sections of the "Design" module

 table.Table_Standard> tbody tr td.textvcontrol5ECDF9CF span

-influences the text format in the table cells of the column.
+affects the appearance of the text in the table cells of the column.

-If you click here on "Show CSS properties in dialog", CSS rules can be conveniently edited in a wizard.
-Use the S, M and L buttons at the top right to specify the display size for which the CSS rules apply.
+If you click "Show CSS Properties in Dialog" here at , you can easily edit CSS rules in a wizard.
+Use the S, M, and L buttons in the upper-right corner to specify the display sizes for which the CSS rules apply.

 Background

-Opens a small color palette from which the desired background color can be selected.
+Opens a small color palette from which you can select the desired background color.

 Background image